Maine Local Living School

-Community Programs
+Community Programs 2025 Calendar

-May 5-9: Bioregionalism, Resilience and Active Hope with Antioch University
+May 6-10: Bioregionalism, Resilience and Active Hope with Antioch University

-May 19: Wild Greens for the Common Table
+May 17: Wild Greens for the Common Table

-July 28: Maine Open Farm Day at MLLS
+July 27: Maine Open Farm Day

-October 5-6: Willow Basket Weaving Weekend with Mary Lauren Fraser
+October 4-5: Willow Basket Weaving Weekend with Mary Lauren Fraser

 Our community programs are geared toward adults but many of them are appropriate for supervised kids as well.
 All programs take place on the Maine Local Living School campus, 71 Lake Drive, Temple, Maine.
 Our campus is unfortunately not ADA accessible; please reach out if you have questions about accessibility.

-Grow Your Own Edible Mushrooms!
+Grow Your Own Edible Mushrooms

-Date: Sunday, April 28, 10:00 am - 2:00 pm
+Date: April 4, 4:00 - 6:00 pm

 Bioregionalism, Resilience & Active Hope

 How do we practice hope as the world unravels?
-Explore the power of place-connection and hands-on skill building to reweave fabrics of kinship and community.
+Explore the power of place connection and hands-on skill building to reweave fabrics of kinship and community.

 In the course, offered in partnership with Antioch University, we will explore themes of just transition, downshift, localization, and resiliency through readings, discussion, and most importantly, embodied experience.
 You will carve a spoon, plant seeds, inoculate mushrooms, tend a woodland, feast upon wild and cultivated local foods, sharpen a knife, compost everything, and build your own rocket stove.
 Depart with practical and philosophical frameworks to create a small piece of “the more beautiful world our hearts know is possible” (Charles Eisenstein).

-Dates: Sunday, May 5 through Thursday, May 9
+Dates: Tuesday, May 6 through Saturday, May 10

 Wild Greens for the Common Table